- When are minimum length restrictions on walleye implemented in North Dakota?

 Can I use parts of fish I caught while fishing for bait?

-Nongame fish (species that inhabit and reproduce in North Dakota's waters and are not listed as game fish – see fishing guide) that have been reduced to sections, pieces or parts thereof, including heads and entrails, are legal bait.
-In addition, nongame fish, yellow perch eyes, and trout and salmon eggs which have been preserved by freezing, salting or otherwise treated to inactivate reproductive capabilities, are also legal bait.
+Nongame fish, which have been frozen, salted, preserved or cut into pieces (to include heads, entrails, etc.) are legal bait.
+In addition, yellow perch eyes, and trout and salmon eggs are also legal bait.
 Use of other game fish or game fish parts as bait is illegal.

 Where should I dispose of leftover legal bait fish when I'm done fishing?